airgap-it/tezos-standards/proposals/wallet-interaction.md

 imported the crypto private key material, this would also allow the user to accept/confirm messages coming from the app on different devices.
 The reason why we are deciding against such a solution is because it would imply that if a app sets up a channel once with a wallet it will always be able to send messages to it in future and since security is of outmost importance for this standard the decision has been made to have random channel keys which can be destroyed/ignored when an app turns rogue.

+*app id and app icon can be spoofed by any dapp, however the browser extension should make sure that spoofing is avoided.
+Also the user always has to check him/herself if the shown URL matches the one in his/her address bar.
-*public key is used to derive address on which both parties are listening.
+**public key is used to derive address on which both parties are listening.

 ## Unresponsive counter party